flownative/flow-google-cloudstorage/README.md

 Some notes regarding the configuration:

-You should create separate buckets for storage and target respectively, because the storage will remain private and the target will potentially be published.
-Even if it might work using one bucket for both, this is not recommended.
+You should create separate buckets for storage and target respectively in order to not mix up both structures.
+In a two-bucket setup, resources will be duplicated (the original is stored in the "storage" bucket and then copied to the "target" bucket).
+This is necessary in order to provide a meaningful filename to the web user.
+It is possible to use only one bucket as storage and target, but for that case you need to install a reverse proxy with path rewriting rules in order to simulate these filenames.

 The `keyPrefix` option allows you to share one bucket across multiple websites or applications.
 All object keys will be prefixed by the given string.